Skip to main content

 Conservative scenario: 15 leads × 30% close rate × $200 average = $900/month from your website

-That means a $150 website pays for itself 6x over in the first month alone.
+That means a $750 website pays for itself inside the first month.
 Even a $5,000 one-time build pays for itself in 5-6 months.

 The Bottom Line